 It is important that the learner uses the controls as the instructor explains them.

 ….after teaching the learner how to use the handbrake, make sure he or she has ensured the doors are closed, show them how to adjust the seat, backrest and head restraint to the optimum position.
 Explain what should be visible and that all major controls must be usable without the learner’s back coming off the seat – the same thing applies when adjusting the interior mirror.
 Then begin the Blind Spot explanation…….

 The "Blind Spot" Lesson

 Instructor to Learner: Looking in the interior mirror, identify the nearest object you can see on the opposite side of the road.
 Now look over your right shoulder.
 From that object to where you are sitting is known as the BLIND SPOT.
-The Blind Spot will hide anything from a cyclist to a tractor trailer.
+The blind spot will hide anything from a cyclist to a tractor trailer.
 If you pulled away from the side of the road and merely looked in your mirrors, you could either run someone down or drive out in front of another vehicle.

-Explanation to Instructor.
-The easiest way to demonstrate the ‘blind spot’ is to ask the learner to keep looking in the interior mirror as a car approaches from the opposite direction.
+Instructor Notes: The easiest way to demonstrate the ‘blind spot’ is to ask the learner to keep looking in the interior mirror as a car approaches from the opposite direction.
 They will see the vehicle disappearing and re-appearing.
 If you have parked on a really wide road, you can do this exercise with an oncoming 38-tonner.
 It is quite dramatic and it certainly gets the message across.

-Instructor to Learner.
-To check the blind spot, the driver must look OVER their right shoulder.
+Instructor to Learner: To check the blind spot, the driver must look OVER their right shoulder.
 Looking out of the side window does not constitute a blind spot check.
 The very last thing you do, before the car begins to move, is check the blind spot.
 Under no circumstances do you check over your LEFT shoulder last.

-Instructor to Learner
+Instructor to Learner:

 - You must also check the blind spot before opening the driver’s door.